 “The support we get from the programme director and teaching team is second to none.
 Everyone is friendly, approachable and supportive, and nothing is too much trouble.”

 “When I first arrived here, I wondered what to expect.
 I needn’t have worried at all – the staff were all very welcoming, and within a week I had made friends who will stay with me for the rest of my life.”

 “It is a truly international progrmme with people from all over the world.
 And UCL is a great place to study.”

 “I would not have got my job at ITV without the breadth and depth of education that the IMB programme provides.
 It has set me up for the whole of my career.”

-E-skills UK also provide a community website, which includes links to all of the top employers and the opportunities that they have on offer.
+Tech Partnership have built up a community which includes links to all of the top employers and the opportunities that they have on offer.
 The community links to students at the other universities involved, and to a great collection of lectures and contacts with the companies that support the programme.

 UCL has a wide range of universities in all parts of the world with whom it has exchange and reciprocal arrangements.
 Students who sign up for the four year MSci Information Management for Business (IMB) programme have the opportunity to take a year or a term (semester) abroad following a programme of study, once this is agreed between UCL, the host university and the student.

 Links with UCL Advances